-Session artists receive an unrestricted honorarium of $1,000 as well as a project stipend based on the material needs of their Session.
+Session artists receive an honorarium of $1,500 as well as a project stipend based on the material needs of their Session.

 Artists are responsible for covering their own travel and lodging expenses.

-Session is Recess's signature core program.
-Through Session, artists are given flexible storefront space and resources to realize ambitious projects, with Recess remaining open to the public at every stage of the project’s development.
+Artists are given flexible space and resources to realize ambitious projects, while Recess remains open to the public at every stage of the project’s development.
 Though similar to a residency program, Session goes beyond the traditional structure to facilitate interactions between artists and audiences throughout the creative process.
-They encourage artists to engage with their audiences in a manner specific to their creative goals while using Recess as a studio, exhibition space, stage, and/or experimental platform to generate new work.
-Session artists receive individualized support from Recess staff as well as visits from members of Recess’s Advisory Board, which is comprised of leading gallerists, editors, artists, curators, and academics.
+They encourage artists to engage with their audience in a manner specific to their creative goals while using Recess as a studio, exhibition space, stage, and/or experimental platform to generate new work.

 Recess does not provide accommodations.